Frequently Asked Questions

-How do students progress to the state contest?
+How do students progress to the Championship Contest?

 The two teams with the highest scores in each

 region of nine Regional Contests advance to the

-State Contest.
-However, only one team from each school is allowed to advance to the State Contest.
+Championship Contest.
+However, only one team from each school is allowed to advance to the Championship Contest.
 In the unlikely event that the two highest scores are from the same school, the next highest-scoring team from another school will progress to the Championship Contest.
 NEW: Other teams scoring in the top 10 percent statewide may be invited to the Championship Contest.
 However, only one team per school or organization will be eligible to advance to the Championship Contest.